Goethe Monument (Chicago)

 Statue in Chicago, Illinois, U.S.

-The Goethe Monument (or Johann Wolfgang von Goethe Monument) is a bronze statue by Herman Hahn in Chicago's Lincoln Park, in the U.S. state of Illinois, unveiled in 1913.
+The Goethe Monument (or Johann Wolfgang von Goethe Monument) is a bronze statue by Hermann Hahn in Chicago's Lincoln Park, in the U.S. state of Illinois, unveiled in 1913.
 It depicts a larger-than-life, neoclassically-styled hero in undress with a draped cape, peering far into the distance, with a bent leg perched on a rock and a hunting eagle perched on his knee.
 The allegorical statue is not a portrait sculpture of the German philosopher Johann Wolfgang von Goethe, but rather seeks to embody the "spirit of Goethe"; a low wall behind the statue shows a bas-relief of Goethe and a quote from his play Faust in German and English.
 The inscription on the statue reads: "To / Goethe / The Master Mind of the / German People / The Germans of Chicago / 1913".